-Domestic Travelling and Relieving 1.
-TITLE: Expenses
+1. TITLE: Domestic Travelling and Relieving Expenses

-2. PURPOSE: To compensate employees for expenses incurred when required to

-3. LEGISLATIVE

-PROVISION: Section 34(2) of the Public Service Act 1996.

-4. APPLICATION: This directive applies to -

-public service officers; and

-temporary employees engaged under section 113(2)(a) of the Public Service Act 1996.
+- 2. PURPOSE: To compensate employees for expenses incurred when required to travel within Australia on official duty or to relieve another employee or to perform special duty away from the employee's usual place of work. - 3.
+LEGISLATIVE PROVISION: Section 34(2) of the Public Service Act 1996. - 4.
+APPLICATION: This directive applies to - - public service officers; and - temporary employees engaged under section 113(2)(a) of the Public Service Act 1996.